DurakovicB/SimpleLogin/README.md

 ## Overview

-This document outlines the work completed during the 7-day Junior Backend Developer test as part of the Power Commerce interview process.
+This document outlines the work completed during the 7-day Junior Backend Developer test that I took as part of the Power Commerce interview process.
 The goal was to build a simple backend system capable of handling user authentication, transaction management, and account summary retrieval.

 ---